csu-hmc/perturbed-data-paper/README.rst

 Notes on editing the files
 ==========================

+- Please edit in new Git branch and submit a Pull Request since we have multiple authors.
 - Wrap text files to 79 characters.
 - No tabs, use spaces for indentation.
 - The README is in RestructuredText format.
 See